umgbhalla/starred/README.md

 ## Rust

+- [Misterio77/flavours](https://github.com/Misterio77/flavours) - 🎨💧 An easy to use base16 scheme manager/builder that integrates with any workflow.
 - [zellij-org/zellij](https://github.com/zellij-org/zellij) - A terminal workspace with batteries included
 - [rust-embedded/rust-raspberrypi-OS-tutorials](https://github.com/rust-embedded/rust-raspberrypi-OS-tutorials) - :books: Learn to write an embedded OS in Rust :crab:
 - [wez/wezterm](https://github.com/wez/wezterm) - A GPU-accelerated cross-platform terminal emulator and multiplexer written by @wez and implemented in Rust